 As one of the Common Core Student Ambassadors, I am always happy to help shape the University Common Core courses and make them more student-centred through engaging in different regular meetings, sharing sessions, feedback discussion, student-teacher consultative sessions, student-student workshops, and promotional activities.
 After all, I do believe the success of every curriculum does not only rely on teachers but also on the input from students.
-I am sure that the Core can be shaped in a better way in the future.
+I am sure that our Common Core can be shaped in a better way in the future.

 He is also a member for the Common Core Curriculum research group.
-He is now working on a number of research studies regarding the Curriculum, including perceptions of teachers and students towards the Core, the potential of developing teaching-research nexus through the Core, the research trajectory of professors in relation to the Core, and the incorporation of global citizenship into the curriculum conception and design of the Core.
+He is now working on a number of research studies regarding the Common Core Curriculum, including perceptions of teachers and students towards the Core, the potential of developing teaching-research nexus through the Core, the research trajectory of professors in relation to the Core, and the incorporation of global citizenship into the curriculum conception and design of the Core.

 You can understand my background more, and check out my previous and forthcoming publications through https://www.linkedin.com/in/lam-man-ho-adrian-187450130/ and the Common Core website from time to time!